-661 The possibility of extending LES turbulence closures to kilometer-scale simulations of deep 662 convection is considered, because LES closures are both grid-dependent and 3D by formulation, 663 which satisfies the key requirements for SGS turbulence model at gray zone resolutions.
-With the 664 filtered LES data as benchmark, two LES closures (TKE and Hgrad) at kilometer-scale resolutions 665 are evaluated a priori.
-The TKE scheme is a classic eddy-diffusivity scheme based on gradient-666 diffusion assumptions, while the Hgrad scheme is a scale-similarity model that permits counter-667 gradient fluxes.
-Correlations between the filtered LES fluxes and the modeled fluxes by the 668 turbulence closures favor the Hgrad model, which is able to achieve average values between 0.5-669 0.7 at kilometer-scale resolutions.
-The TKE closure gives negative correlations for vertical heat 670 fluxes and almost zeros correlation for cloud contents and precipitating hydrometeor contents.
-671 Examination of horizontal and vertical distributions of the SGS heat fluxes further shows that 672 Hgrad model is able to reproduce the dominant upward heat fluxes in the storm core, and is better 673 at capturing fine scale variations within the storm than the TKE scheme.
-Overall, the Hgrad 674 modeled fluxes compare well with the LES benchmark, while TKE model performs poorly due 675 mostly to its inability to represent counter-gradient fluxes.
+The possibility of extending LES turbulence closures to kilometer-scale simulations of deep convection is considered, because LES closures are both grid dependent and 3D by formulation, which satisfies the key requirements for SGS turbulence model at gray-zone resolutions.
+With the filtered LES data as benchmark, two LES closures (TKE and Hgrad) at kilometerscale resolutions are evaluated a priori.
+The TKE scheme is a classic eddy-diffusivity scheme based on gradient-diffusion assumptions, while the Hgrad scheme is a scale-similarity model that permits countergradient fluxes.
+Correlations between the filtered LES fluxes and the modeled fluxes by the turbulence closures favor the Hgrad model, which is able to achieve average values between 0.5 and 0.7 at kilometer-scale resolutions.
+The TKE closure gives negative correlations for vertical heat fluxes and almost zeros correlation for cloud contents and precipitating hydrometeor contents.
+Examination of horizontal and vertical distributions of the SGS heat fluxes further shows that Hgrad model is able to reproduce the dominant upward heat fluxes in the storm core, and is better at capturing finescale variations within the storm than the TKE scheme.
+Overall, the Hgrad modeled fluxes compare well with the LES benchmark, while TKE model performs poorly due mostly to its inability to represent countergradient fluxes.

-676 Given the favorable a priori assessment, coefficients of the Hgrad model are computed for 677 different gray zone resolutions for the supercell storm simulation.
-Considering the anisotropy of 678 the gray zone grids, the coefficients are split into horizontal and vertical directions.
-Both 679 coefficients increase monotonically with grid spacing in the gray zone range, and are each fitted 680 with a power series.
-The Hgrad model with such scale (grid spacing) awareness is implemented 681 into community atmospheric model ARPS, and a posteriori simulations of the supercell storm on 682 kilometer-scale grids are conducted.
-Comparison of these online simulations with the LES 683 benchmark show that the Hgrad model is indeed able to give decent representations of both vertical

-684 and horizontal SGS fluxes in the resolution range between 250 m to 2 km.
-The simulated flux 685 fields appear smoother than the LES benchmark due mostly to the effective resolution of the finite-686 difference model.
-Storm structures are also well reproduced with the Hgrad model, except for 687 moderate underestimations of the updraft intensity.
-In contrast, simulations with TKE closure 688 produce erroneous downward SGS heat fluxes in the vertical direction, and weaker SGS mixing 689 between the convective and environmental air in the horizontal direction for most resolutions.
-At 690 4 km, both models show systematic underpredictions of vertical fluxes, and also severe 691 underpredictions of rainfall.
-This suggests that at 4 km grid spacing, neither model is able to 692 overcome the numerical deficiency of low spatial resolution.
-4 km is simply too low a resolution 693 to accurately resolve supercell storms, consistent with the earlier study of Potvin and Flora (2015).
+Given the favorable a priori assessment, coefficients of the Hgrad model are computed for different gray-zone resolutions for the supercell storm simulation.
+Considering the anisotropy of the gray-zone grids, the coefficients are split into horizontal and vertical directions.
+Both coefficients increase monotonically with grid spacing in the gray-zone range, and are each fitted with a power series.
+The Hgrad model with such scale (grid spacing) awareness is implemented into community atmospheric model ARPS, and a posteriori simulations of the supercell storm on kilometer-scale grids are conducted.
+Comparison of these online simulations with the LES benchmark show that the Hgrad model is indeed able to give decent representations of both vertical and horizontal SGS fluxes in the resolution range between 250 m and 2 km.
+The simulated flux fields appear smoother than the LES benchmark due mostly to the effective resolution of the finite-difference model.
+Storm structures are also well reproduced with the Hgrad model, except for moderate underestimations of the updraft intensity.
+In contrast, simulations with TKE closure produce erroneous downward SGS heat fluxes in the vertical direction, and weaker SGS mixing between the convective and environmental air in the horizontal direction for most resolutions.
+At 4 km, both models show systematic underpredictions of vertical fluxes, and also severe underpredictions of rainfall.
+This suggests that at 4 km grid spacing, neither model is able to overcome the numerical deficiency of low spatial resolution.
+Four kilometers is simply too low a resolution to accurately resolve supercell storms, consistent with the earlier study of Potvin and Flora (2015).

-Overall, the Hgrad closure presents promising prospects as a more accurate SGS turbulence closure model for kilometer-scale simulations of deep convection.
-Performance of model will be further evaluated for other types of storms and real cases to determine its suitability for convective scale weather prediction at convection-resolving/allowing resolutions, and to optimize the scaledependent coefficients.
-Future work also plans to investigate the interactions between SGS turbulence with microphysics on gray zone grids.
+Overall, the Hgrad closure presents promising prospects as a more accurate SGS turbulence closure model for kilometerscale simulations of deep convection.
+Performance of model will be further evaluated for other types of storms and real cases to determine its suitability for convective-scale weather prediction at convection-resolving/allowing resolutions, and to optimize the scale-dependent coefficients.
+Future work also plans to investigate the interactions between SGS turbulence with microphysics on gray-zone grids.